 7: You\’re Wandering In The Wilderness and Save Your Life One Day

-So, let’s say, you’re wandering in the wilderness, lost and desperate, when suddenly you see a cave!
+So, let’s say you’re wandering in the wilderness, lost and desperate when suddenly you see a cave!
 Nobody will deny that it can make a perfect shelter!
 There are some wood and tinder you can pick up nearby, AND you have matches!
 It seems all odds are in your favor!
-And they are if you don’t make a fatal mistake – which is building a fire inside the cave.
+And they are if you don’t make a fatal mistake – building a fire inside the cave.
 The essential issue isn’t the smoke from the fire.
 The thing is, the heat coming from your fire will cause the rocks (which make up the walls and the ceiling of the cave) to expand.
 Over the long haul, they’ll yield, and you may get trapped in a rockfall or a torrential slide.
 To stay warm AND safe, build a fire right outside the cave!

 8: Snow And With No Drinking Water and Save Your Life One Day

 If you find yourself surrounded by snow and with no drinking water on hand, eating snow is NOT the best way to rehydrate.
 Believe it or not, it’ll no doubt lead to propel absence of hydration!
 How come?
 Once you stuff some snow into your mouth, your body must start a process that will melt the snow and warm it up.
 Therefore, you’ll need to spend more energy, which will make you lose liquids faster.
 But that’s not all: eating snow can give you hypothermia (when your body temperature is too low), which is twice as dangerous if you’re alone in the wilderness.
-Besides, chances are that snow contains harmful bacteria that will cause an infection.
-If you don’t have any other solution, you should melt the snow you’re going to consume in your hands first, and stay away from the stuff that doesn’t look fresh and white.
+Besides, the chances are that snow contains harmful bacteria that will cause an infection.
+If you don’t have any other solution, you should melt the snow you’re going to consume in your hands first and stay away from the stuff that doesn’t look fresh and white.

 9:Imagine That You\’re In and Save Your Life One Day

 Imagine that you’re in the water, and your hands and legs are securely tied up with a rope.
 It’s not your day.
 It may seem like an already lost battle, but it isn’t!
 First and foremost, do your best to suppress panic and the instinctive urge to flail.
 Hold your breath and wait until you get down to the bottom.
-As soon as you feel something solid beneath your feet, bounce off it and get back to the surface.
+As soon as you feel something substantial beneath your feet, bounce off it and get back to the surface.
 Once you’re there, bend your knees and curl your body into the fetal position.
 Then arch your back and kick yourself toward the surface until your head is above the water.
-Take a breath, and repeat the whole submersing-bouncing-breathing thing, while moving toward the shore.
+Take a breath, and repeat the whole submersing-bouncing-breathing thing while moving toward the shore.

 10:Puddle Of Mud Or Messy Water and Save Your Life One Day